recursivetree/seat-info/README.md

 ## Usage

 ### Editor
-The editor supports a markup language that's kinda close to HTML, but not quite.
+The editor supports a markup language that's close to HTML, but not quite.

 Please read the [documentation](documentation.md).